vaninovd/GameCenter/Phase2/GameCenter/TEAM.md

 - I will help my team to understand every concept in the project.
 - If I do not understand a concept or code, I will immediately ask my team for help.

-We will work individually, each on one feature of the game.
-After our individual work is done, we will split into pairs/groups of three to combine the features.
+We will work in pairs on eah of the games, except Dennis, who will create unit tests for Sliding Tiles as well as fix the sliding tiles unsolvability issue and help prepare tiles for each of the two new games.

 The following is the breakdown of individual work:

-Pavel - Undo functionality.
-Nikita - GameCenter functionality.
-Winnie - ScoreBoard functionality.
-Jamal - AutoSave functionality.
-Dennis - Different Board sizes.
+Pavel and Jamal - Flip Card game and corresponding unit tests.
+Nikita and Winnie - 2048 Game and corresponding unit tests.
+Dennis - Imagery for two new games, Sliding Tiles unit tests, unsolvability issue in Sliding Tiles.

 If a member finishes their part, he/she helps another member finish theirs.